microsoft/BCTech/samples/AppInsights/KQL/README.md

 # Resources
-Here are some resources for you to get started on Kusto Query Language (KQL)
+Here are some resources for you to get started on Kusto Query Language (KQL).
+Use CTRL+click to open them in a new browser tab/window.
 * [Kusto Query Language Overview](https://docs.microsoft.com/en-us/azure/kusto/query/)
 * [Kusto Query Language Tutorial](https://docs.microsoft.com/en-us/azure/kusto/query/tutorial)
 * [I know SQL.
 How do I do that in KQL?](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sqlcheatsheet)